We’ve all been there, where we push our partners away by acting needy.

 There is nothing wrong with being a bit needy, but learning how to be more confident will only improve your relationships!

 This all relates back to the incredible advice I learned from Kate Spring.

-I mentioned her earlier, she’s transformed dating and relationships for thousands of men.
+She’s a relationship expert and she’s transformed dating and relationships for thousands of men.